Atomic Heart kickstarts current-gen consoles hearts with solid 60 FPS and 4K in dungeons

 Things are looking quite good.

 Atomic Heart is among one of the most hyped games of the year.
-The highly anticipated science-fiction shooter will run at 60 FPS at 4K quality.
-This doubled with NVIDIA’s GeForce RTX DLSS 3 technology is sure to keep things running smoothly while you run around an alternate 1950s.
+Today we learned that the highly anticipated science-fiction shooter will run at 60 FPS at 4K quality during certain sections while you run around an alternate 1950s environment.

-Announced in a social media post by developer Mundfish, Atomic Heart will run at solid 60 FPS and 4K only in specific instances on Xbox Series X and PlayStation 5.
+Announced in a social media post by developer Mundfish, Atomic Heart will run at a solid 60 FPS at a 4K resolution only in certain areas on Xbox Series X and PlayStation 5.
 More specifically, the post stated that would be the case for dungeons.

 The post continued with details of how Atomic Heart would handle 4K and 60 FPS.
 While dungeons will see solid 60 FPS, the open world will be mostly 4K at 60 FPS and will include dynamic resolution as well to ensure everything runs as neat and pristine as possible.
 Mundfish did state that all of the mentioned graphics will be for current-gen consoles.
 However, it is unclear and Mundfish did not elaborate if 4K at 60 FPS is compatible with the Xbox Series S.